Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 The Problem with Morning Visits

-Most Ayutthaya day trips from Bangkok arrive between 9:30 and 11:00 AM.
+Most Ayutthaya day tours from Bangkok arrive between 9:30 and 11:00 AM.
 At this time, the sun is overhead and harsh — creating flat, washed-out photographs with deep unflattering shadows.
 The temperature is building toward its daily peak.
 And every tour group from Bangkok has arrived simultaneously, meaning the famous sites are crowded with people photographing the same things from the same angles.

 Interested in this tour?